iamReinir/notes/requirement_engineering/requirement_development/the_voice_of_user.md

 - Select and work with individuals who represent each user class and other stakeholder groups.
 - Agree on who are the requirements decision makers are for you project.

 You must me careful that, the features users presenting as what they "want" is not necessary the features that they need.
-User's voice should not be the major input.
+User's voice should not be the only major input.

 ## User classes